awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-creating.md

 You can modify the DB cluster to associate it with a custom DB cluster parameter group\.
 For more information, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

-If you change the `binlog_format` parameter setting for a DB cluster, reboot the writer instance of the DB cluster\.
+If you change the `binlog_format` parameter setting or any other parameter settings for a DB cluster, check the **DB cluster parameter group** setting on the cluster's **Configuration** tab\.
+If the status is `Pending reboot`, reboot the DB cluster\.
+Blue/green deployments *require* that the writer instance be in sync with the DB cluster parameter group, otherwise creation fails\.
 For more information, see [Rebooting a DB instance within an Aurora cluster](USER_RebootCluster.md#aurora-reboot-db-instance)\.

 ## Making changes in the green environment<a name="blue-green-deployments-creating-changes"></a>